rahul-a-t/rahul-a-t/README.md

 - 🤝 I’m looking for help with **automation in general**

-- 👨‍💻 All of my projects are available at [https://github.com/nandanray?tab=repositories](https://github.com/nandanray?tab=repositories)
+- 👨‍💻 All of my projects are available at [https://github.com/rahul-a-t?tab=repositories](https://github.com/rahul-a-t?tab=repositories)

-- 📫 How to reach me **nandan@haystackanalytics.in**
+- 📫 How to reach me **rahulatiwari02@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/nandan-ray/](https://www.linkedin.com/in/nandan-ray/)
+- 📄 Know about my experiences [https://www.linkedin.com/in/rahul-a-t/](https://www.linkedin.com/in/rahul-a-t/)

 - ⚡ Fun fact **The Mona Lisa has no eyebrows.**